featurist/pogoscript/README.md

         config = ~ load file @filename
         ~ update local system with config @config

-However, if you want to call asynchronous functions in parallel, use a higher level function to do it, in this case one called `for each in`:
+However, if you want to call asynchronous functions in parallel, use a higher level function to do it.
+Here we use one called `for each in` to make several DNS lookups in parallel.

     print dns records for ?domains =
         ~ for each ?domain in @domains, parallel ip = ~ dns: lookup "A" record for @domain
             console: log @ip

+    ~ print dns records for (list "www.google.com" "www.apple.com" "www.facebook.com")
+    console: log "done"

 Or one that maps domains into ip addresses: